Riverton Township, Michigan

 Riverton Township is a civil township of Mason County in the U.S. state of Michigan.
-The population was 1,153 at the 2010 census.
+The population was 1,232 at the 2020 census.

 History

 Riverton Township was organized in 1868.
-The township was named from the fact the Pere Marquette River forms its northern border.
+The township was named from the fact that the Pere Marquette River forms its northern border.

 Geography

+The township is in southwestern Mason County.
+It is bordered to the south by Oceana County and to the north by the Pere Marquette River.
+The city of Scottville borders the township to the northeast, and the city of Ludington, the county seat, is 8 mi to the northwest.